skythen/apdu/README.md

 #### String

-You can convert a Capdu to it's hex representation as well.
+You can convert a Capdu to its hex representation as well.
 The same rules apply as for conversion to bytes:

 ```go
   s := capdu.String()